belle2/basf2/online_book/basf2/first_steering_file.rst

     Extend your steering file by loading electrons, positrons, and :math:`K_S^0`s.
 At the very end of your script you should also print a summary table of all modules added to your path using the function `statistics`.
-Then run the script and answer the following questions:

-    * Which are the mass window boundaries set for the :math:`K_S^0`?
-    * Which module had the longest execution time?

 .. admonition:: Hint
     :class: toggle xhint stacked